 Expectations of Advisory Board members

-- Serving on at least one subcommittee or work team of the Advisory Board.
+- Serving on at least one subcommittee or work team of the Advisory Board, when active.

-- Participating as a Groundswell representative in at least one public event per year.
+- Participating as a Groundswell representative in at least four public events per year (one/quarter)

 In addition, Advisory Board members are expected to: